-King David wrote this Psalm later in his life.
-We know this because he wrote this Psalm from a deep understanding of God’s grace and mercy.
+King David wrote this Psalm later in his life and we know this because he wrote this Psalm from a deep understanding of God’s grace and mercy.
 He understood all the benefits of being in a right relationship with God and he was thankful.
 What is more amazing is the fact that we have a greater understanding of Psalms 103 and it has more meaning to us because of what Jesus Christ did on the cross for us.
 Since I spent most of last week preparing this bible study on Psalms 103 for the county jail, I thought I would post it.
 This is a lengthy study that will span about four weeks.
 For example, last Friday, I only covered the first five verses because there was a great discussion.
 Enjoy.

 Bless the Lord, O My Soul